mortonne/aperture/README.txt

 dimensions are in the correct positions.

-Patterns can be saved in "slices," for example with one file for each channel, and loadPat.m can be set to concatenate the slices when the pattern is loaded later.
+Patterns can be saved in "slices," for example with one file for each channel, and load_pattern.m can be set to concatenate the slices when the pattern is loaded later.
 However, the pattern creation scripts are currently designed to save out one giant matrix for each subject, and all of the analyses expect to deal with one matrix;
 obviously this puts practical constraints on how large each pattern can be.
 This